Textbook Rental Program

 Rental Agreement (given to students):

-You understand that you are renting (not purchasing) the textbooks listed above and must return them to this bookstore location no later than July 7, 2014.
+You understand that you are renting (not purchasing) the textbooks listed above and must return them to this bookstore location no later than the Friday following final exams.
 Failure to return rented textbooks by the due date will be considered intent to purchase, and your credit card will be charged the difference between the rental price already paid, and full retail price, plus 20%.
 Minimal highlighting and writing is allowed.
 Books must be returned in good condition and free of excessive damage.
 Excessive damage is any damage that would prevent another student from reasonably being able to use and gain the full learning value from the textbook (water damage, mold, missing covers, missing pages, destroyed text on pages, and the like).
 Books returned with excessive damage will prevent a successful rental return, and

 you will be charged the difference between the rental price, and full retail value (new or used depending on the condition prior to rental).